-How do you know if you have fermented food allergy?
+How do you recognize fermented food allergy?
 Answer the following questions:

 Do you get headache or migraine after drinking red wine?

 Does fermented cheese like Parmesan, blue cheese and Roquefort trigger some reaction?

 Have you had an allergy reaction after eating commercially fermented soy, pickles or sauerkraut?